 Despite his struggles, many prospect raters are still high on Sterling as I am.
 He probably won’t be much more than a No. 3 starter in the majors, but he has shown some nice strikeout ability and could end up being a solid middle-of-the-rotation candidate.

-Topics: Felix Sterling
+Tags: Felix Sterling